For investors who are open to a little extra risk, there are two refreshing ways to top off their portfolio’s yield.

-Another way to capture yield enhancement in a customized portfolio is through the use of options.
+Another way to capture yield enhancement in a custom direct indexing is through the use of options.
 Using options to enhance the return on the portfolio’s underlying assets has been an often-used strategy since listed options started trading in 1973, a decade before customized beverage pouring came into vogue.
 An investor who buys options is essentially buying insurance.
 Most people who buy homeowners’ or auto insurance take it for granted that the insurance company includes a profit margin, or risk premium, into the price of the insurance.
 We see a similar dynamic in the options market: Option buyers are willing to slightly overpay, which offers option sellers the potential for collecting a risk premium.

 Put selling is often used in conjunction with a client’s fixed income assets or cash to enhance return.
 When selling a put option on an equity index, the investor receives an upfront premium.
 If the index is down moderately, flat, or up, the put option will expire worthless and the profit to the investor is the upfront premium.
 If the index is down significantly, the investor may need to repurchase the put option at a loss.
 Again, some options may end up being unprofitable, but if done systematically over time, the investor will tend to collect a risk premium, which serves to enhance the return on their fixed income portfolio.